← Back to Blog

 • T-Mobile Scam Shield: Free basic tier available to all T-Mobile customers.
 Automatically labels scam-likely calls and blocks numbers on T-Mobile's known scam list.
 Premium tier ($4/mo) adds scam block (auto-reject listed scammers) and caller ID.
 Works at the network level — no app download required for basic protection.

 • AT&T ActiveArmor: Free tier provides automatic fraud call blocking and warnings.
 The $3.99/mo advanced tier adds more aggressive protection.
-AT&T's network-level system blocks calls it identifies as confirmed fraud before they reach your device.
+AT&T's network-level system blocks calls it identifies as confirmed fraud before they reach the device.

 Carrier tools are useful because they work at the network level — the call may be blocked before it generates a ring event.
 However, they rely on carrier-maintained databases that are updated with some latency.
 Fresh spoofed numbers, neighborhood spoofing (where the caller ID matches a local prefix), and newly launched robocall campaigns frequently slip through for days or weeks before enough complaints accumulate to trigger carrier-level blocking.

 Privacy cost: Low to moderate.
-Call data is already available to your carrier by design.
+Call data is already available to the carrier by design.
+Cost: Free basic / $3.99–$4/mo premium.
+Best for: A useful complementary layer, not a complete solution.

 Effectiveness: 3/5 — More capable but with data tradeoffs